 Marketing your accounting firm can seem overwhelming, but it doesn't have to be.
-There are plenty of easy, effective marketing tactics you can leverage that don't require a skilled marketer or a massive investment.
+There are plenty of easy, effective marketing tactics you can leverage that don't require a marketing team or a massive investment.
 All you need is a few hours per week and this handy guide to help you market your accounting firm like a pro.

-You know you need to market to keep up with the competition but it doesn’t need to be daunting.
-There are some basic tenets of modern marketing that are easy to use and apply to your accounting business, here’s how…
+There are some basic strategies of modern marketing that are easy to use and apply to your accounting business, here’s how…

 Search Engine Optimisation